gecampbell/galliard.xyz/content/essay/broadpool.md

 Berkshire](https://goo.gl/maps/Kyg5t4BKkY92), which is just west of London, on the train line to Reading.

-When I moved to England, there were only 3 of us; myself and one other American consultant, and then a senior salesperson who was hired by our vice president in Paris.
+When I moved to England, there were only three of us; myself and one other American consultant, and then a senior salesperson who was hired by our vice president in Paris.
+The office grew over time, of course, as we hired more local folks and brought some people over from the USA on temporary assignments.
 Relocating overseas is quite the experience; part exhilarating, part terrifying, and never dull.

 Before we made the permanent move, my wife and I went over on a "house-hunting trip."
 This involved 3-4 days of frantic searching